Church of God, an International Community

 Are They Part of the Philadelphia Era?

-While the old WCG and the current LCG respectively teach that they were and are the main remnant of the Philadelphia era of the Church of God, COGaic does not teach that in anything I have seen.
+While the old WCG and some others have taught that they were and are the main remnant of the Philadelphia era of the Church of God, COGaic does not teach that in anything I have seen.
 The term Philadelphia era does not seem to be in any of its written literature (at least none that I am aware of ).

 What is Doctrine?

-In an article by Peter Nathan titled What is Doctrine?, apparently published in the July 2003 edition of COGaic's Church of God News he wrote:
+In an article by its co-founder Peter Nathan (who has since left and is with LCG) titled What is Doctrine?, apparently published in the July 2003 edition of COGaic's Church of God News he wrote:

 We often talk about "doctrine" in the Church.
 But what does "doctrine" mean?
 And how does our perception of doctrine differ from the world's view -- if at all?...